There are two ways a scholarship or grant can be paid:

 - direct payment into your bank account

-- direct to your course fees for the scholarships listed below (does not include the Student Services and Amenities Fee).
+- direct to your course fees (this will be outlined in your scholarship offer and does not include the Student Services and Amenities Fee).

 If your scholarship is based on a set yearly amount, you will be paid in two equal instalments unless indicated otherwise in your scholarship offer letter or terms and conditions.

-One-off scholarship and grant payments will be made in April (for offers made in semester one) or in September (for offers made in semester two).
+One-off scholarship and grant payments will be made in April/Early May (for offers made in semester one) or in September (for offers made in semester two).

-Students in receipt of the Community Leaders Scholarship that withdraw from their Access Monash Ambassador role, will be required to return their scholarship payment.
+Students in receipt of the Monash Mentors Scholarship that withdraw from their Access Monash Mentor role, will be required to return their scholarship payment.